vippsas/vipps-partner/README.md

    at any time.
    Vipps does not have the capacity to answer emails with status inquiries.
-5. Vipps notifies the merchant **and the partner** by email that the application is approved, with thew new MSN, and that the merchant can now use Vipps.
+5. Vipps notifies the merchant **and the partner** by email that the application is approved, with the new MSN, and that the merchant can now use Vipps.
    If the application is declined, only the merchant is notified.

 The partner uses their